vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/01_praveshaH/01_RShiprashnaH.md

 An objection is raised:—

-&gt; “As a matter of fact, *Vidhi* is something in the form of what should &gt; be done, expressed by the injunctive and such other verbal &gt; expressions; and this, in all cases, must be directly expressed by &gt; actual words; under the circumstances, what do you mean by saying that &gt; there are two kinds of injunction,—that the term ‘one should offer’ &gt; denotes something to be done, and the procedure of the offering is &gt; indicated by implication in the manner described above?”
+> “As a matter of fact, *Vidhi* is something in the form of what should
+> be done, expressed by the injunctive and such other verbal
+> expressions; and this, in all cases, must be directly expressed by
+> actual words; under the circumstances, what do you mean by saying that
+> there are two kinds of injunction,—that the term ‘one should offer’
+> denotes something to be done, and the procedure of the offering is
+> indicated by implication in the manner described above?”

 There is no force in this objection.
 As a matter of fact, in the case of the injunctive words ‘*nirvapet*,’ ‘should offer,’ ‘*yajeta*,’ ‘should